mnr/writing-wip/Do-Ye0n_lives_on.md

 "What is the agriculture gig?"

-"Training field robots to recognize and exterminate an invasive worm."
+"Training field robots to recognize and exterminate an invasive worm.
+Agricultural work is socially rewarding and employees working in this sector report a high degree of job satisfaction and self worth."

 "Which pays better?"

 "Cyber security.
 It is corporate network penetrative testing.
-They reference the #IntlPenTest gig you just completed and give your solution a five-star review.
+They have already referenced the #IntlPenTest job you just completed and give your solution a five-star review.
 They want you to do more."

-"It's ransomware," Do-Ye0n frowns.
+"Corporate network penetrative testing is just a fancy name for ransomware," Do-Ye0n frowns.
 "What are the numbers?"

 "Ransomware is a diminutive term and not an approved descriptor.
 Corporate network penetrative testing is ranked in the top 30% of compensation plans, includes level four housing and grants stock options every quarter."
 Alex smiles.
 It's the only expression Alex has.
 "The company is named Alpha60.
 They are extending an offer.
 Shall I tell them you are able to start?"